9 Best Payroll Services for Small Businesses in 2023

 - Global payroll: $20 per employee or contractor monthly

+- IT support: Rippling’s app management module can help you set up, manage, and disable employee apps (like Slack and Office 365), while its device management solution enables you to manage company computer devices remotely.
 The provider can even store your computers in its warehouse and help you with the device provisioning and deprovisioning processes.
-Further, Rippling has robust integration options with over 500 software.
+Further, Rippling has robust integration options with more than 500 software.
 None of the providers in this list can integrate with that many solutions.

-Rippling’s PEO service has a convenient on and off switch that allows you to smoothly transition from its PEO to using its software again.
-This differs from all the others on our list, which don’t have an easy on/off option and a seamless transition to HR software
+- PEO on/off switch: Rippling’s PEO service has a convenient on-and-off switch that allows you to transition smoothly from its PEO to using its software again.
+This differs from all the others on our list, which don’t have an easy on/off option and a seamless transition to HR software.

 Overall, Rippling earned an average online rating of 4.85 out of 5 on third-party review sites like G2 and Capterra (as of this writing).
 The features that many reviewers are happy about include its ease of use, intuitive interface, integration options, and extensive solution suite.
-However, some said that its mobile app has limited features and is glitchy with occasional login errors.
+However, some complained about occasional login errors and software glitches.

-QuickBooks Payroll: Best for Accountants & Companies That Need Same-day Direct Deposits
+QuickBooks Payroll: Best for Accountants & Contractor Payments

 Pros